cfshi/coronavirus/MREB.app.md

 There are three main questions in this proposed study:
 * What are people’s knowledge of COVID-19?
 * How do people respond to COVID-19?
-* How are people impacted by the COVID-19 outbreak? __JD__: I am not sure what this means in this context.
-Does it differ from "respond"?

 # 9.1 What is the approximate number of participants required for this study?
 Where applicable, also provide a rationale for your choice in sample size